11avnishkumar/cpp/README.md

         int size;
         cout<<"Enter number of elements:";
         cin>>size;
-        int a[size]; //The size of the memeory will be created whatever size the
+        int a[size]; //The size of the memory will be created whatever size the
         //user will provide
         cout<<"This is the size of memory in bytes: "<<sizeof a<<endl;
         /*